It meant that I laid my head on a friend’s lap in recalling nightmares I had just hours before in my sleep.

 It meant accepting that I could not comfort all who grieved or encourage all who felt lonely or frustrated–but the ones I could, I did.
 The ones I couldn’t, I whispered a prayer for.

 It meant feeling the hurt and hearing the voices of others.
-It demands advocacy for change.
+It demanded advocacy for change.

 It meant wanting marriages, partnerships, and families to carry less strife and trial.